H1ppx/Enigma/csp.md

 In the block above, the run() method rotates the 3 rotors independently at set times.
-The rotate motor algorithm, the last part of the sequence, checks if rotate() methods returned value which is the current rotation of that rotor returns the value 0 in modulo.
+The rotate motor algorithm, the last part of the sequence, checks if rotate() methods returned value which is the current rotation of that rotor returns the value zero in modulo 26.
 The if statement occurs for the fastest rotating rotor and then the next rotor in sequential speed.
 Should a rotor rotate, the next fastest rotor will have an identical nested if statement.
 The selected algorithm affects the run() method by changing the permutation of the mono-alphabetic shift.